-She’d had these perfumes for nearly 30 years.
+She’d had these perfumes for years.
 But there was still so much left that she hadn’t enjoyed because she’d been saving them for a “special” time.
 Only now she was gone and her perfume was left.
 It didn’t seem right.
 She’d spent so much time saving those perfumes, that she didn’t get to fully enjoy them.

 You can’t imagine the guilt I felt disposing of the perfumes.
 But they had gotten old enough that the scent had changed and they weren’t scents that anyone in the family wanted.
 So I donated the ones that were still good and kept a couple of vials of the scents I remember her wearing when I was a kid.

 My thought throughout the entire process was, “How sad – the perfumes she loved so much outlasted her.”
 And I wished that she’d spent more time wearing and enjoying them, and less time worrying about needing to save them for some special time.
 How much more pleasure and joy would she have experienced if she’d splashed on that lovely fragrance every day?

 But I guess my mother came by this trait naturally – she learned it from her own mother.

 - 11 Signs You Have Too Much Stuff (and what to do about it)

 - 33 Resources to Help You Conquer Clutter and Get Organized

 - 21 Quick Tips to Deal With the Stuff in Your Home